NCDOT Prioritization

 Local Input Point Methodology

-Regional Impact Projects Local Input Point Assignment
+Regional Impact Projects and Local Input Point Assignment

-Division Needs Projects LIP Assignment
+Division Needs Projects and Local Input Point Assignment